-Key to Pachycondyla species in or possible in MS and AL (from Creighton 1950 and unpublished key to Ponerinae Ants of the U.S. by Mark Deyrup and Lloyd Davis, 2003)
+Key to Pachycondyla species in the southeastern United States (from Creighton 1950 and unpublished key to Ponerinae Ants of the U.S. by Mark Deyrup and Lloyd Davis, 2003) (Note, Pachycondyla chinensis was recently moved to Brachyponera and is no longer included here)

 1

-Smaller, length of worker 5 mm or less and queen length up to 6.5 mm; mandibles usually with 6 teeth (counting apical tooth) and rarely with a partiallydeveloped seventh tooth (eastern U.S.)
+Smaller, total length of worker 5 mm or less and queen length up to 6.5 mm; mandibles usually with 6 teeth (counting apical tooth) and rarely with a partially developed seventh tooth (eastern U.S.)

 Larger, length of worker 8 mm or more and queen length up to 13 mm; mandibles usually with 8 or more teeth and/or denticles (rarely with only 7) (more western, LA and TX)